What Causes You Stress?

 I’m not alone in not coping well with stress though, I know a fair few people who struggle with it.
 I have one friend who uses something like these Tennis Lessons Phoenix.
 As being able to do exercise is their coping mechanism.

 Some moments of the greatest stress in my past had to do with money and the ending of relationships.
+I really wish I knew that CBD has helped some people get over stress at the time.
+I would have followed HerbMighty’s recommendations religiously.
 Real panic would overcome me with the approach of a bill that was most likely going to be unpaid.
 A looming breakup, as I could usually tell when the end date was coming, or the real event could and did send me into major panic as well.
 Then there were the “regular” stress moments such as examinations, job interviews and blind dates.
 Granted the last, blind dates, was something that I rarely did and one of those things I will never, yes, I said never, repeat.

 A couple of months ago, I wrote about ways to alleviate stress at Christmas.
 It was something that was relatively easy for me to write as over the years, seasonal stress was not something that I experienced refusing as I do to buy into the hype and commercialization of holidays.
 Valentine’s Day is another potential stressful time of the year for some, what with choosing a gift for a significant other or worrying whether you will get one or have a date for the big day of love.
 After the last fiasco that my now ex husband and I went through on our first Valentine’s Day six or so years ago, that is another thing that is on my list of “never to be repeated.”

 So what caused me stress these last couple of weeks and how did it pass?